dirusanov/flash-card-gpt/README.md

 Once the extension is installed, you will need to configure it with your OpenAI API key and (optionally) AnkiConnect settings.
 To do this, click on the Flash Cards + GPT extension icon and go to the settings page.

 ![Extension Settings](</screenshots/settings.png>)

-Please replace `<Link to your settings screenshot>` with the actual link to your settings screenshot.